Shivani-Meena07/cpp-calculator/README.md

 This is a basic calculator program written in C++.
 It performs:
-Addition
+Addition,
-Subtraction
+Subtraction,
-Multiplication
+Multiplication,
-Division- using a menu-driven interface.
+Division using a menu-driven interface.

 ## How to Run